Doctors fear more death as Dakotas experience virus ‘sorrow’

 Bjorkman’s family, who live in De Smet, a town in eastern South Dakota where Laura Ingalls Wilder once had a homestead, decided to publicly share his struggle with the virus because he loved serving the community.
 After a career as a teacher and school administrator, Bjorkman was a well-known figure, remembered for his fun-loving ways and care for children.

-“I want people to know what COVID can do and how serious it is.”
-Chris Bjorkman said.
+“I want people to know what COVID can do and how serious it is,” Chris Bjorkman said.

-The family experienced the crunch facing the health care system, as John Bjorkman was flown to a hospital in Minnesota after his condition worsened.
-The family posted regular Facebook updates as he was transferred to an intensive care unit bed in Sioux Falls and placed on a ventilator.
+The family experienced the crunch facing the health care system as John Bjorkman was flown to a hospital in Minnesota after his condition worsened.
+The family posted regular Facebook updates as he was transferred to an intensive care unit in Sioux Falls and placed on a ventilator.

 Doctors are unsure how many more cases like Bjorkman’s that they can handle.